bowman2001/perplexdoc/content/site/home/d_content.md

 : for meta-data (menus etc.)
 {.dl-tight}

-Determine your page URLs through the folder structure.
+Determine site URLs simply by your folder structure or manage them precisely with configuration parameters.